mfelleisen/Santorini/Code/README.md

 [X] mistake in dealing with "giving up" action, use string instead of worker [X] actions: check-action did not check all the conditions (contract system hooray!)
 [X] strategy: take-turn produces #f if the player gets stuck 2 turns down

+[X] OUCH: a bad contract introduced a bug into the program